NLP Training & Resources... Only for Those Who Want More!

-So obviously I pay attention to topics like this, because I believe I'm still formulating my model for modeling, if that's what you'd call it.
-And I haven't yet found one pattern (or set) that keeps repeating.
+So obviously I pay attention to topics like this, because I believe I'm always using my own unique model for modeling, if that's what you'd call it.
+And I haven't yet found only one pattern (or set) that keeps repeating.
 I do believe its there, its just that since I started keeping much better track of WHAT I'M DOING as I'm doing it, I keep finding myself doing things differently depending on the specific circumstances.

 So far, then, I'd say my effectiveness -- wherever I'm effective -- seems to be my behavioral flexibility.
-I break many of my own patterns wherever I find them (unless they're patterns I *REALLY* enjoy... ;)
+I break many of my own less-useful behavioral or communication patterns wherever I find them (unless they're patterns I *REALLY* enjoy... ;)

 Expert Systems (or Rule-Based Reasoning) is an area of artificial intelligence wherein people develop software to behave just like Human Experts do when presented with a new case requiring some process or diagnosis.
 This domain of work assumes that there is a static body of knowledge, or, a set of rigid rules (called a "knowledge base"), that are valid for... right now.
 I think this has had merit, given some limitations.
 And despite being static, a knowledge base can be quite sophisticated in terms of the varying order of how rules apply, the level of rules -- i.e. how specific do they get...